Ancelotti makes history as Real Madrid boss becomes first coach to win all of Europe's big five league titles | Goal.com

 Real Madrid's 2021-22 La Liga win has seen Carlo Ancelotti make history, with the Italian becoming the first manager to win a top-flight title in all of Europe's big five leagues.

-Madrid sealed the Liga crown on Saturday with a 4-0 win over Espanyol, a Rodrygo brace and strikes from Marco Asensio and Karim Benzema getting them over the line with four games to spare.
+Madrid sealed the Liga crown on Saturday with a 4-0 win over Espanyol - two goals from Rodrygo brace and further strikes from Marco Asensio and Karim Benzema getting them over the line with four games to spare.

 While it was a historic day for the club, it also marked a major personal triumph for their manager.